kvshvlin/yourmailproject/forartists.md

 **Your role as an Illustrator**.

 Once you receive this package, you can go all in!
-Unleash your creativity.
-Ideally by testing 1 postcard with your materials to see.
-We would love to see you illustrate 10 postcards in a month.
-And yes!
-In your own unique way, whatever you may think that means: Do with anything you want, feel free to doodle, draw, sketch, or paint, or whatever you think of, as art.
+Unleash your creativity, ideally by testing your materials on that 1 extra postcard.
+We would love to see you illustrate the other 10 postcards anyhow you fancy.
+Please feel free to doodle, draw, sketch, or paint, or whatever you think of as art, as we want these to be your unique artworks.

 If you want us to repost, tag, and share your work in progress images with the collective then use this hashtag '#yourmailproject' on Instagram whenever relevant.

 **Dead-line**.

 We have one deadline only.
 We have this because otherwise everyone procrastinates, including us.
-You need to complete illustrating the blank postcards in a month from the day you receive it.
+We expect you to complete illustrating the blank postcards within a month from the day you receive them.
 It would be better if you can complete your submission as soon as possible.

 **Post-production**.

 Once you finish creating your handmade illustrated postcards, send them to us.
-When your part ends, is when ours has begun!
+When your part ends, ours begins!
 We will collect your handmade illustrated postcards, and photograph it.
 We will showcase it on Instagram, also tag you for exposure and publicity.
 We handle everyone's complaints, inventory, packaging, return orders, and shipping.
 So that you can meditate away and lose yourself in spellbound creativity.

 **Here's the fine-print in a more readable size**.